 Jimmie holds a Bachelor degree in Architecture and Urban Planning from Princeton University and received his Masters degree in Architecture from Washington University in St. Louis.
 In 2006 he was recognized as a Distinguished Alumni of the Washington University School of Architecture.

 Jimmie is an active member of the American Institute of Architects (AIA) and the National Organization of Minority Architects (NOMA); he is Past President of the AIA Memphis Chapter and of the NOMA Memphis Chapter.
-In 2019 Jimmie became a member of the AIA College of Fellows.
+In 2019, Jimmie became a member of the AIA College of Fellows.
 AIA Fellows are recognized with the AIA’s highest membership honor for their exceptional work and contributions to architecture and society.
 Jimmie is also actively involved with the Paul R. Williams Project as a founding member of the Project Committee.

 In addition to his planning and architectural expertise, Jimmie engages in real estate development.
 His current projects are the renovation of the Universal Life Insurance Building and a 36 unit multi family project proposed for 510 Dr. ML King Jr. Avenue.

 "It's not necessarily all about the building.
 You definitely want to engage the people and create Architecture that meets their needs and enhances their lives."

 – Jimmie Tucker